Chapter 1: Functions

 - This section analyzes the behavior of function graphs, including identifying intervals of increase or decrease, local maxima and minima, and symmetry.
 It also explores how to calculate and interpret the average rate of change and examine extrema using graphing techniques.
 Examples demonstrate analyzing and sketching functions based on these behaviors.

-- 1.5: Transformation of Functions
+- 1.5: Transformations of Functions

 - This section explores transformations of functions, including vertical and horizontal shifts, reflections, stretches, and compressions.
 It explains how changes to the function's equation affect its graph and provides examples to illustrate each type of transformation.
 These concepts help analyze and modify function behavior visually and algebraically.